GaloisInc/crucible/README.md

 Testing and Coverage
 --------------------

-Testing with coverage tracking is currently only available via `stack`, as `cabal new-*` [does not yet support coverage](https://github.com/haskell/cabal/issues/5213).
+Testing with coverage tracking is done via `cabal test --enable-coverage ...`
-Use `scripts/stack-test-coverage.sh` to generate a coverage report for all test suites.

 Notes on Freeze Files
 ---------------------